reza321/T-Miner/README.md

 # T-Miner: A Generative Approach to Defend Against Trojan Attacks on DNN-based Text Classification

-This repository contains code, data and links to pre-trained models for the USENIX '21 paper titled "T-Miner: A Generative Approach to Defend Against Trojan Attacks on DNN-based Text Classification".
+This repository contains code, data and links to pre-trained models for the USENIX Security '21 paper titled "T-Miner: A Generative Approach to Defend Against Trojan Attacks on DNN-based Text Classification".
 Full paper available at: https://arxiv.org/pdf/2103.04264.pdf.

 # Environment